BuGlessRB/remixml/README.md

 I.e. they distinguish themselves from regular HTML entities by always having at least one dot in the entity name.

-The following sample code will illustrate the point:
+The following sample Javascript code will illustrate the point:

 ```js
 Remixml.parse2txt(`